AlonditeFE/SimpleToDo/README.md

 ## Notes

-It took me a long time implamenting the delete feature because I kept final ItemsAdapter on line 54 of my MainActivity java file.
+It took me a long time implementing the delete feature because I kept final ItemsAdapter on line 54 of my MainActivity java file.
 This caused the app to crash with a null reference exception on line 48 of my MainActivity java file and line 69 of my ItemsAdapter java file.

 ## License